How do magnetic bearings work in a centrifugal compressor?

 Magnetic bearings are playing an increasingly important role in the development of sophisticated and efficient compressors.

 It could be argued that two key concerns for operators of compressors include enhancing their efficiency and reducing maintenance needs (and their ensuring costs).
-This is in part accompanied by a global effort to enhance efficiency with the ultimate goal of making equipment more sustainable, including environmentally-friendly district cooling initiatives.
+This is part of a global effort to make equipment more sustainable, including environmentally-friendly district cooling initiatives.

-As such, magnetic bearings in centrifugal compressors are providing a key answer, and an alternative to traditional equipment, which employed oil as a lubricant for the bearings, leading to some problems.
+As such, magnetic bearings in centrifugal compressors offer a key solution, serving as an alternative to traditional bearings, which employ oil as a lubricant and often lead to problems.

 Such is the fact that, and as we’ll see below in this article, magnetic bearings for centrifugal compressors have been recommended by professional and regulatory bodies, such as the U.S. Department of the Navy.
-After a case study, the organization was able to verify that oil free magnetic bearing compressors operate more efficiently, particularly during partial load conditions.
+Their studies found that oil-free magnetic bearing compressors operate more efficiently, particularly during partial load conditions.

 Nueva llamada a la acción